Healthy Living

 • Remember that the road to self-esteem begins in infancy.
 It is nurtured throughout childhood, preadolescence, and adolescence by interaction with you and your spouse, the environment, and a buildup of successes along the way.

 • Listen carefully to your teen when they are trying to tell you something.
 Make it clear that you're very interested.
 For example: Turn off the TV or put down the newspaper when the child speaks to you, and don't take phone calls during the conversation.
-Also, be sure to praise the child's efforts to communicate with you, whenever possible.
+Also, whenever possible, praise the child's efforts to communicate with you.

 • To teach self-respect, you must show respect at all times.
 Speak to your child with respect—even when upset or angry.
 Never give in to the temptation to shout or demean.